bryclee/hello-expense-tracker/design.md

     }
     ```

 3.  **Reading from the Sheet (Get Expenses):** To get data, we use `gapi.client.sheets.spreadsheets.values.get`.
+The function is designed to support pagination.

     ```javascript
     // Example from gapi.js
-    import { SPREADSHEET_ID } from './config.js';

-    async function getExpenses() {
+    async function getExpenses(spreadsheetId, sheetName, limit = 5, offset = 0) {
-      const response = await gapi.client.sheets.spreadsheets.values.get({
+      // ... logic to calculate range based on limit and offset ... const response = await gapi.client.sheets.spreadsheets.values.get({
-        spreadsheetId: SPREADSHEET_ID,
+        spreadsheetId: spreadsheetId,
-        range: 'Expenses!A2:D', // Assumes a sheet named "Expenses" and data in columns A-D, starting at row 2 });
+        range: calculatedRange, // e.g., 'Expenses!A96:D100'
+      });
+      // ... logic to determine total expenses ...
-      return response.result.values || [];
+      return { expenses: response.result.values || [], totalExpenses: total };
     }
     ```

-4.  **Writing to the Sheet (Add Expense):** To add a new row, we use `gapi.client.sheets.spreadsheets.values.append`.
+4.  **Writing to the Sheet (Add Expense):** To add a new row that correctly becomes part of a table, we use `gapi.client.sheets.spreadsheets.values.append` with the `insertDataOption` parameter.

     ```javascript
     // Example from gapi.js
-    import { SPREADSHEET_ID } from './config.js';

-    async function addExpense(date, description, category, amount) {
+    async function addExpense(spreadsheetId, sheetName, date, description, category, amount) {
       const response = await gapi.client.sheets.spreadsheets.values.append({
-        spreadsheetId: SPREADSHEET_ID,
+        spreadsheetId: spreadsheetId,
-        range: 'Expenses!A1', // Appending to the "Expenses" sheet
+        range: sheetName, // Appending to the sheet
         valueInputOption: 'USER_ENTERED', // So "1/1/2024" is treated as a date
+        insertDataOption: 'INSERT_ROWS', // Ensures the new row is part of the table
         resource: {
           values: [
             [date, description, category, amount]